 - TX – Houston: Resolution 2004-15 in 2004 requires that all city-owned buildings and facilities over 10,000 sq ft shall use LEED to the greatest extent practical and reasonable, with a target of LEED Silver Certification.1

 - VA – Alexandria: 2019 Green Building Policy states a minimum LEED Certification level of Silver for privately-funded buildings and Gold for publicly-funded buildings5

 - WA – Seattle: Ordinance 122054 (2006) provides a height or density bonus to commercial or residential projects that achieve at least LEED Silver certification and contribute to affordable housing.
 The Seattle Green Building Incentive Policy (2002) requires LEED Silver certification of all city-owned projects and renovations over 5,000 sq ft and encourages private construction to use LEED standards in new and existing buildings by providing economic incentives.1

 1 National Green Building Adoption Index 2014 – CBRE

-If you’re looking for more of a broad overview of LEED legislation for your state, check out this quick guide from the Construction Data Company that includes a map of states with LEED legislation.
+If you’re looking for more of a broad overview of LEED legislation for your state, see this map created by the Construction Data Company.